Skylab 3: Spider web experiment

 Spider webs were spun by two female European garden spiders (cross spiders) called Arabella and Anita, as part of an experiment on Skylab 3.
 The aim of the experiment was to test whether the two spiders would spin webs in space, and, if so, whether these webs would be the same as those that spiders produced on Earth.
 The experiment was a student project of Judy Miles of Lexington, Massachusetts.

 After the launch the spiders were released by astronaut Owen Garriott into a box that resembled a window frame.
 The spiders proceeded to construct their web while a camera took photographs and examined the spiders' behavior in a zero-gravity environment.
 Both spiders took a long time to adapt to their weightless existence.
 However, after a day, Arabella spun the first web in the experimental cage, although it was initially incomplete.

 The web was completed the following day.
 The crew members were prompted to expand the initial protocol.
 They fed and watered the spiders, giving them a house fly.
 The first web was removed on August 13 to allow Arabella to construct a second web.
 At first, she failed to construct a new web.
 When given more water, she built a second web.
 This time, it was more elaborate than the first.
 Both spiders died during the mission, possibly from dehydration.

 When scientists studied the webs they discovered that the space webs were finer than normal Earth webs, and although the patterns of the web were not totally dissimilar, variations were spotted, and there was a definite difference in the characteristics of the web.
-Additionally, while the webs were finer overall, the space web had variations in thickness in places: some places were slightly thinner, and others slightly thicker.
+The webs were finer overall, and the space web had variations in thickness.
 This was unusual, because Earth webs have been observed to have uniform thickness.

-Later experiments indicated that having access to a light source could orient the spiders and enable them to build their normal asymmetric webs when gravity was not a factor.
+Later experiments indicated that having a light source could orient the spiders and enable them to build their normal asymmetric webs when gravity was not a factor.

+Splashdown

+The Skylab 3 mission returned to Earth with a splashdown in the Pacific Ocean at 22:20 UTC on September 25, 1973.
+The crew and command module were recovered by the USS New Orleans, about 360 km (225 mi) off the Californian coast, southwest of San Diego.
+At the time, the crew held several space endurance records including: most time in space at 59 days, 11 hours, and 9 minutes; as well as holding the most orbits of the Earth, by a crew, at 858.
+This was the last Skylab splashdown to be covered live by American broadcast television news media, as Skylab 4's splashdown was not covered.